danielharrell/open-eyes-lect-2017-18/Open.md

 But here, then, is the paradox.
 For how can there be continuity and discontinuity at once?
 In this case, how is the jar's inside still inside, and not outside, as soon as the lid is removed?
-If we leave the jar open, its contents may spoil---as if for nature, even if not for us, a lidless jar has no inside, and can only gain one by being closed.
+And if we leave the jar open, its contents may spoil---as if for nature, even if not for us, a lidless jar has no inside, and can only gain one by being closed.
 But in what sense, then, can I truly open the jar, no matter